TaniaZeidan/NutriTrackAI/README.md

 - Streamlit pages live in `src/pages` and show up in the left sidebar:
   - **Daily Meal Log** - Log foods by grams, calculate macros with the nutrition reference, and view per-meal breakdowns with delete actions.
   - **Plan My Week** - Adjust macro targets in the sidebar or chat with the Gemini-powered agent; either path saves plans into `st.session_state` for downstream pages.
-  - **Grocery List** - Build categorized items from the current plan and download a CSV via `tools.grocery_list.export_csv`.
   - **Cooking Assistant** - Chat about recipes or macro goals; the page retrieves matching documents from FAISS and prompts Gemini to return grounded steps and macro tables.
-  - **Progress Dashboard** - Summarize the last seven days with SQLite rollups and visualize macros using Streamlit charts.

 ## Data, Storage & Privacy

 - **Nutrition reference** (`data/raw/nutrition_reference.json`) powers gram-based logging; you can append to it in the UI or edit the JSON directly.
 - **Recipe datasets** (`data/raw/recipes_sample.csv` and `data/raw/healthy_meal_plans.csv`) feed both planning and the FAISS retrieval pipeline.
 Replace or extend them with your own CSV files to customize suggestions.
 - **Local persistence** - Logged meals live in `data/processed/nutritrackai.db` and never leave your machine.
 FAISS metadata/vectors are stored under `data/processed/faiss_index`.
-- Keep `.env` and any exported data files (e.g., grocery CSVs) out of version control to avoid leaking personal information or API keys.
+- Keep `.env` and any exported data files (e.g., plan summaries) out of version control to avoid leaking personal information or API keys.

 ## Testing